Crashedmind/PlantUML-Elastic-icons/README.md

 # Converting the icon set to PlantUML Sprites

 ```
+# Need: Git, Python3, ImageMagick Convert

+# Get the scripts that do the hard work
 git clone git@github.com:Crashedmind/PlantUML-Elastic-icons.git

 # Setup a temporary directory to work in